KatherineMEnright/BlancheAmes/README.md

        attribution="Blanche Ames Papers, 1860-1961; MC 193, folder 5.
 Schlesinger Library, Radcliffe Institute, Harvard University." url="Contraceptive Vote.jpg">

-Blanche also held ? position in the New England Hospital for Women and Children and did xyz.. fundraising to provide for a staff that was all women. istory of the New England Hospital...training for women physicians, access for healthcare for women
+Blanche was also closely involved with the New England Hospital for Women and Children and became its President in 1941.
+Founded in ?, with the goal of...training for women physicians, access for healthcare for women.
+The letter displayed on the right...shows her commitment to the Hospital's founding principle of primarily hiring and training women doctors.
+Indeed, Blanche led a fundraising campaign to ensure that...this could continue.
+Her folders...also include annual reports of the New England Hospital dating back to 18??, which in themselves represent a remarkable archive of women in medical science in America.

 <param ve-image
        fit="contain"
-       url="Dr brown 1.jpg">
+        label="Letter from Blanche Ames to Dr. Brown, November 6, 1951" attribution="Blanche Ames Papers, 1860-1961; MC 193, folder 10.
+Schlesinger Library, Radcliffe Institute, Harvard University." url="Dr brown 1.jpg">
 <param ve-image
        fit="contain"
-       url="Dr brown 2.jpg"
+        label="Letter from Blanche Ames to Dr. Brown, November 6, 1951" attribution="Blanche Ames Papers, 1860-1961; MC 193, folder 10.
+Schlesinger Library, Radcliffe Institute, Harvard University." url="Dr brown 2.jpg"
        rotate="90">

 ## Conclusion: Blanche's Archives at Harvard
 It is difficult to sum up a life and corpus as wide-ranging as that of Blanche Ames.
-A devoted feminist, Blanche harnessed the...not only to pursue a career in botany, but also...to ? for women's rights and healthcare.
-The gender and science question...twofold contribution, as a woman scientist and as a patron of science *for* women.
-To be sure, the battles she fought were not always won, and it is hard to imagine that...she did not face limited opportunities as a woman, which her privilege and proximity to power might have allowed her to side step.
-Even so, Botanical Museum Director Richard Schultes characterized Blanche as follows after her death: “If Mrs. Ames had been a man, we would have said of her that she was a ‘man of parts’...a person of much ability and many talents.” [] The hypothetical—if she had been a man—is a wide open question.
-What might she have done?
-It is hard to imagaine a more storied life.
-But this comment does still reflect a double standard imposed upon women...for, woman or not, it is abundantly evident she was 'of parts.' (pattern that women have to be exceptional?)
+A devoted feminist, Blanche harnessed her privilege not only to pursue a career in botany as a woman scientist, but also to fight for women's rights and healthcare as a patron of science *for* women.
+To be sure, the battles she fought were not always won, but nonetheless she is remembered as a pioneering figure in her fields.
+Though her status and proximity to power allowed her to side step many of the limitations imposed upon women at the time, Blanche was of course not unaffected by sexism.
+Her husband's name often overshadowed her own, even in her 1969 obituary in the *New York Times*, which was titled "Mrs. Oakes Ames, Botanist's Widow." [^] Botanical Museum Director Richard Schultes characterized Blanche as follows: “If Mrs. Ames had been a man, we would have said of her that she was a ‘man of parts’...a person of much ability and many talents.” [^] The hypothetical—what if she had been a man?—is an open question we might ask of many 20th century women scientists.
+In Blanche's case, it is hard to imagaine a more storied life than her own.
+But Schultes' comment does reflect a double standard—if she had been a man, there would be a ready-made phrase to describe her abilities, which were unthinkable in the vocabulary associated with women.
+Women scientists had to—perhaps still have to—be exceptional to earn the dubious reward of positive comparison to men.

 Harvard is fortunate to host a wide collection of Blanche Ames’ papers, correspondence, and artwork across a number of holding libraries; the aim of this project was to bring some of these together to highlight Ames’ remarkable achievements across so many fields of endeavor.
 The Schlesinger Library holds a collection of Blanche Ames’ [papers](https://hollisarchives.lib.harvard.edu/repositories/8/resources/5221) and a separate digitized series of [her materials in the Women’s Suffrage collection](https://hollisarchives.lib.harvard.edu/repositories/8/resources/8098); the Botany Libraries hold materials from the [Botanical illustrations from the Oakes Ames Orchid Herbarium](https://hollisarchives.lib.harvard.edu/repositories/28/resources/10959#), including many of Ames’ botanical illustrations, educational posters, and artwork as well as those by other women artists; the Arnold Arboretum Archives holds the papers of other women scientists, like Susan McKelvey, who [corresponded with Blanche](https://hollisarchives.lib.harvard.edu/repositories/13/archival_objects/26700); the Harvard University Archives holds a [collection of Blanche Ames correspondence](https://hollisarchives.lib.harvard.edu/repositories/4/archival_objects/1088721) related to the Harvard Botanical Museum within the Oakes Ames papers; and finally, the Harvard Art Museum holds three of Blanche Ames’ [oil portraits](https://hvrd.art/o/304486).